LACMIP/emu/docs/_documentation/googleearth.md

 navcat: Workflows
 tags: georeferencing
 toc: false
-last_modified_at: 2019-02-01
+last_modified_at: 2019-03-01
 ---
-LACMIP uses Google Earth as its primary software for georeferencing, but this data also must be recorded with each LACMIP [Site]({{ site.baseurl }}/documentation/sites/) record in EMu.
+LACMIP uses Google Earth as its primary software for georeferencing, but this data also must be recorded with each LACMIP [Site record]({{ site.baseurl }}/documentation/sites/) in EMu.
 This page outlines how data generated in Google Earth should be migrated into EMu.
 See the [georeferencing documentation]({{ site.baseurl }}/documentation/georeferencing/) for more details on how geographic coordinates are assigned to a locality using Google Earth and other tools.

 First, open Google Earth and download a KML version of the “LACMIP Georeferencing” folder by right-clicking on it.